Are you interested in different cultures and scientific approaches? Then following a joint or double degree might suit you!

 A master's double degree consists of two national degrees awarded by the two higher education institutions offering the joint programme attesting the successful completion of this programme.
 The degrees are officially recognized in the countries where the degree-awarding institutions are located.
 Unlike the joint degree - which is a single document -, the double degree consists of two different documents.

-You will be following two different master programmes simultaneously, either at the same institution or at different institutions (sometimes in different countries).
+You will be following two different master's programmes simultaneously, either at the same institution or at different institutions (sometimes in different countries).
 As you are doing two programmes at the same time, it will take less time to obtain two degrees than it would if you obtained them one after the other.
-These joint programmes usually takes up more time than a ‘standard’ master’s programme.
+These joint programmes usually take up more time than a ‘standard’ master’s programme.

 A multiple degree consists of separate degrees awarded to you by the higher education institutions offering the joint programme, thereby attesting the successful completion of this programme.